0x131315/emeritux/README.md

 # emeritux.sh
 A Bash script to build and install Enlightenment 23 on Linux Mint Tessa.

 Note that the Enlightenment Foundation Libraries (EFL) are built with the Meson Build System.
+An alternative build script is available [here](https://github.com/batden/effectiv); keep in mind that the two scripts are mutually exclusive.

 While this script has been thoroughly tried and tested, it's a good idea to use Timeshift
 to create a system snapshot before the first run, as an extra safety precaution.